pmem/pmem.github.io/_posts/2015-07-20-pmemcheck-transactions.md

 }
 {% endhighlight %}

 You can see that we started a new thread in line 29 and the new thread started a new transaction.
-In NVML transactions are flattened per-thread, so these are in fact to separate transactions.
+In libpmemobj, transactions are flattened per-thread, so these are in fact to separate transactions.
 The library will allow you to add `root->value` to both transactions, but as I mentioned previously, the result in case of failure is undefined.
 If you run this under pmemcheck, the result would be:

     Number of overlapping regions registered in different transactions: 1 Overlapping regions: